Ramrajatala

-Ramrajatala is a neighbourhood in Howrah city of Howrah district in the Indian state of West Bengal.
+Ramrajatala is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+Ramrajatala is under the jurisdiction of Chatterjeehat Police Station, Dasnagar Police Station and Jagacha Police Station of Howrah City Police.

+History

 The name of the area comes from the presence of a temple dedicated to Lord Rama and three months long worship is undertaken by the people of the locality every year at the temple.
 This tradition of worship of Lord Rama has been continuing for about 3 centuries here.

-Ramrajatala is under the jurisdiction of Chatterjeehat Police Station, Dasnagar Police Station and Jagacha Police Station of Howrah City Police.

-History

 Ayodhyaram Choudhury, the zamindar started Rama puja first time in this area.It is situated near the house of Mr.Soumik Adak Choudhury.
 According to him, he got some divine instructions to worship Lord Rama.
 After that he started a huge Barowari Puja of Lord Rama.
 That Puja got a massive popularly in the passage of time and the locality was named after it Ramrajatala.

 But during that time, Saraswati Puja was very famous in that area and the villagers used to enjoy the same a lot from previous 300 years.
 So some villagers those were the fond of the Saraswati Puja opposed the Ram Puja.
 The two groups came to a conclusion after numerous discussions that Ram Puja would be done and the Goddess of Wisdom Saraswati would be placed on the top of Lord Ram & Sita.
 From that day the customary started to cut the bamboo from the bamboo groove of Sasthitala and perform the very first Puja of those bamboos at Choudhury Para Shiv Mandir on the day of Saraswati Puja.
 During the initial days the Puja the fair firstly held for three days.
 After that it continued for a fortnight and then up to a month.
 Now Ram Puja starts on Ramnavami in Chaitra-Baisakh month and continues up to the last Sunday of Shravan month.
 It is longest running fair in West Bengal.